-Outdoor adventure activities at Shakespear Lodge, Auckland
+Outdoor Adventure Activities at Shakespear Lodge, Auckland

 Why take part in outdoor adventure activities?
 People often have common goals: they may want to learn outdoor pursuit skills, build confidence and trust, improve communication or get to know one another.
 The Y (formerly known as YMCA) Shakespear Lodge can design an outdoor education programme with adventure activities tailored to the goals of your group.
+Experience Outdoor Education delivered by our experienced and fully trained team of Outdoor Instructors, we also offer some self-led activities too!

 With our team of friendly, inclusive and professional instructors leading the adventure activities, participants can learn and improve their skills in a variety of pursuits.
 Our outdoor adventure activities include everything from mountain biking and orienteering to raft building and sailing, and plenty more.
-We can even offer initiative exercises for those who want to build confidence while challenging themselves!
+We can even offer Team Challenges exercises for those who want to build confidence while challenging themselves!

 During our outdoor adventure activities, education comes first.
 We design our sessions based on the philosophy that once a person has learnt the skills needed, they will be able to have fun and enjoy the experience.
-Shakespear Lodge’s outdoor adventure activities have even been credited with the OutdoorsMark standard, ensuring a safe and enjoyable learning experience for everyone.
+Shakespear Lodge’s outdoor adventure activities have even been credited with the Qualworx standard, ensuring a safe and enjoyable learning experience for everyone.

 Information on our safety management system including known risks and their controls will be shared with participants after a booking has been made and prior to arrival on the programme.
 If you would like information prior to making your booking please contact the Camp office.